 Generally, funds are used to purchase and renovate a dilapidated property.
 Once completed, the property is then resold for a profit, allowing the borrower to pay off the loan quickly.
 Fix-and-hold investors, on the other hand, will use this type of loan to finance a property that needs repairs.
 Once finished, the improved property condition makes it eligible for other types of loans, at which point it is replaced with a more permanent source of financing.

 Commercial bridge loans and hard money loans are common types of short-term financing.
-Between the two, bridge loans tend to have lower interest rates but have more strict qualification requirements.
+Between the two, bridge loans tend to have lower interest rates but stricter qualification requirements.
 Hard money loans tend to be easier to get but carry higher rates and fees.
-Due to their short-term nature, they’re usually more expensive than traditional financing options.
+Because of their short-term nature, they’re usually more expensive than traditional financing options.
 However, they are generally more accessible and can bridge the gap for a variety of real estate investors.

 Pros & Cons of Short-term Multifamily Loans